Wide Angle Residency... the keys to the Wide Angle Screen Centre for up to three months to work on your screen venture.

 - Free access to the studio/cinema, meeting room, common areas and WAT Film Kit (negotiated at application)

-Applications are open for Residencies from Dec 1, 2020.
-A maximum of two people can apply for a team residency.
+Applications are open for Residencies between March 1, 2021 and May 28.
+A maximum of three people can apply for a team residency.
 Applicants should nominate their preferred length for the residency (one, two or three months).